 When you arrive on campus, stop by the Visitor and Parking Information Center to purchase a daily parking pass ($5) before parking in any student lots, including spaces reserved for guests with disabilities.
 You can also purchase a parking pass at yellow daily permit dispensers located in all student parking facilities.

-Parking is available in student lots B-4, B-5, and B-6, all of which are in close proximity of the Progress Energy University Welcome Center.
+Parking is available in student lots B-4, B-5, and B-6, all of which are in close proximity of the Duke Energy University Welcome Center.

 For parking lot and building locations, you can view a campus map here.

 There is an optional housing tour offered at the end of the campus tour.
 The housing tours are offered at noon and 4 p.m.
 (Monday through Friday).
 Visit housing.ucf.edu to learn more about on-campus housing.